Behind The Scenes Of Social Conditioning In The LGBT+ Community

 Raising your awareness is the first step.

-The 2nd step is to release the old conditioning and associated emotions, stories and fears.
+Release the old conditioning and associated emotions, stories and fears.

-The 3rd step is re-connecting to the real you.
+Re-connect to the real you.
 Not the version of yourself that you think you need to be to fit in and be accepted.
 The real and true you.

 When you raise your awareness, release and re-connect, you change your patterns of behaviour and thoughts, emotional responses and how you internalise the world and your experience of it.
 This is when you will experience life in a very different way.